Two women having a conversation at a round table near a large window in a modern office building.

 Genetic Testing

 If deemed appropriate, genetic testing can be organised for you.
-The aim of this test may be to try and identify an underlying genetic cause for your personal or family history of cardiac conditions, or it may be a targeted test looking for the altered gene already found in a relative.
+The aim of this test may be to try and identify an underlying genetic cause for your personal or family history of cardiac conditions, or it may be a targeted test looking for the faulty gene already found in a relative.

 Genetic testing can be a complicated process and the results can be difficult to understand.
-A trained expert (such as a genetic counsellor) is required to give a full explanation of the benefits and limitations of testing, and the possible results.
+A trained expert (such as a genetic counsellor) is required to give a full explanation of the benefits and limitations of testing and the possible results.
 The potential impications of testing on factors such as family planning, insurance, and future career options can also be discussed.

 If a significant finding is uncovered during the genetic test, advice will be given regarding the proper management of the affected person and their family members.